Thursday, August 14, 2025

 Sabriya of Shenzhen - Journal Entry No. 5

 So, I started writing.
-No so fast, Stan.
+Not so fast, Stan.

-The first scene of the first chapter (target 1,000 words) is suppose set the tone and location of the story in an omniscient voice.
-Per Journal Entry 4, Step A, I had long ago pre-visualized the setting.
+The first scene of the first chapter (target 1,000 words) is supposed to set the tone and location of the story in an omniscient voice.
+According to Journal Entry 4, Step A, I had long pre-visualized the setting.
 So, I stepped to B. and began the "objective or universal POV" of the location and tone.
 This is what I came up with.

-It was a wild boar snort before midnight, June 1995, when thirty-three thousand taxis and motorcycles jammed the streets, freeways and ferries of Hong Chi.
-The colorful conveyances shuttled high-maintenance women from the crowded luxury shops of Chao and responsible men from the financial district, back to their plastic kitchens and bamboo bedrooms in the banyan festooned foothills.
-Meanwhile, young couples, apparently without responsibilities and wardrobed similarly, flocked to the club district and its frolicking nightlife, and male tourists, who had long-ago shed their responsibilities, trooped to Qui Plaza’s red-light district where strumpets displayed their available assets for rent.
-Along the densely populated late-night streets wet and muggy from a late afternoon squall, the intoxicating mix of diesel exhaust and steam from foodie stalls hawking exotic stir-fries, kabobs and crepes, anesthetized the masses in their search for meaning.
+It was a wild boar snort before midnight, June 1995, when thirty-three thousand taxis and motorcycles jammed the streets, freeways, and ferries of Hong Chi.
+The colorful conveyances shuttled high-maintenance women from the crowded luxury shops of Chao and responsible men from the financial district back to their plastic kitchens and bamboo bedrooms in the banyan-festooned foothills.
+Meanwhile, young couples, apparently without responsibilities and dressed similarly, flocked to the club district and its frolicking nightlife, and male tourists, who had long ago shed their responsibilities, trooped to Qui Plaza’s red-light district where strumpets displayed their available assets for rent.
+Along the densely populated late-night streets, wet and muggy from a late-afternoon squall, the intoxicating mix of diesel exhaust and steam from food stalls hawking exotic stir-fries, kabobs, and crepes anesthetized the masses in their search for meaning.

 EXCEPT, I had put off committing to a specific (historic) place.
-I really didn't want to get tangled up in writing another long historical novel because getting the history right is always difficult.
-"Hong Chi" sounded generic enough, and not like Bangkok or Hong Kong where I'd face the historical challenges of also including the local political reality that always seemed in flux.
+I really didn't want to get tangled up in writing another lengthy historical novel, because getting the history right is always challenging.
+"Hong Chi" sounded generic enough, and not like Bangkok or Hong Kong, where I'd face the historical challenges of also including the local political reality that always seemed in flux.
 But I faced a dilemma.
 I didn't want the story to be so generic that the culture could not be clearly identified.
 The story is about human trafficking, so I stopped writing 500 words into the 1,000, and started to read (again) about human trafficking and organ harvesting in SE Asia.
-It became obvious that China was at the top of the list, not just because of independent gangs, but because in the far north-western autonomous region of Xinjiang there are reports of forced government organ harvesting of ethnic minorities.
+It became apparent that China was at the top of the list, not just because of independent gangs, but because in the far north-western autonomous region of Xinjiang, there are reports of forced government organ harvesting of ethnic minorities.

-Time and place are important elements to nail down, so I've made a working choice.
+Time and place are essential elements to nail down, so I've made a working choice.
 1995.
 SHENZHEN.
-Shenzhen is the large, colorful, Chinese city adjacent to Hong Kong.
-Shenzhen is in the historically famous province of Guangdong, which was known as Canton where the Opium Wars took place along the Pearl River.
-I have read (twice) the non-fiction biography Canton Captain about Merchant Captain Robert Bennet Forbes (1804–1889) (written b y James B. Connolly).
+Shenzhen is a large, colorful Chinese city adjacent to Hong Kong.
+Shenzhen is located in the historically famous province of Guangdong, formerly known as Canton, where the Opium Wars took place along the Pearl River.
+I have read (twice) the non-fiction biography Canton Captain about Merchant Captain Robert Bennet Forbes (1804–1889) (written by James B. Connolly).
 I was fascinated by the place and wanted that research effort to play into the Sabriya project.
-Another inadvertent piece of research is that we have a close aqutaintance that lives in China, who has visited Shenzhen, and worked for the UN on anti-human trafficking projects.
+Another inadvertent piece of research is that we have a close acquaintance who lives in China, who has visited Shenzhen and worked for the UN on anti-human trafficking projects.

-Finally, being a visual person, an knowing that early on in the manuscript I would need to physically describe my characters, and that ethnic background would play into those descriptions, I had to make decisions that pushed my desire to be generic off the table.
+Finally, as a visual person, I knew that I would need to physically describe my characters early on in the manuscript, and that their ethnic background would play a role in those descriptions.
+This realization led me to make decisions that pushed my desire for a generic approach off the table.

 Here are the steps I've taken in the last few days.